aoterolorenzo/AOCryptobot/README.md

 #### Strategies

-Tech indicators can be combined now to create strategies, with enter and exit rules over candles samples.
-In the same strategy logic, we can set an analysis algorithm to calculate backtest results from past samples, and a set of rules to declare it tradeable or not, depending on the analysis results.
+Tech indicators can be combined now to create strategies, with enter and exit rules over candle samples.
+In the own strategy logic, we can set an analysis algorithm to calculate backtest results from past samples, and a set of rules to declare it tradeable or not, depending on the analysis results.
 This means you can create an aggresive strategy and set the activation rules on for example "strategy had at least a 5% of profit on the backtest analysis, a custom ration between average profit per operation and std deviation", etcetc

-The Signal Trader supports multiple streategies combinations, and provides another algorithm that is always running in the background, analysing each strategy in a backtest, and defining if it is tradeable or not.
-In the same way, exist a configurable function where to develop strategy choosing.
+The Signal Trader supports multiple streategy combinations, and provides another algorithm that is always running in background, analysing each strategy in a **backtest**, and defining if it is tradeable or not.
+In the same way, exists a configurable function where to develop strategy choosing.

 For example, after analyse ETHEUR: